 II.F Proposal Response Format

 F.1 It is mandatory that all supplier responses follow the prescribed format.
 Failure to do so may result in dis-qualification from the RFP process.
-A checklist is included in Appendix F.
+A checklist is included in Appendix H.

-F.2 Responses shall include three printed copies, along with a letter of transmittal, which bears the signature of a company representative with authority to bind the company.
-The letter will include the names of the individuals authorized to negotiate with VALERO.
+F.2 Responses shall include six printed copies, along with a letter of transmittal, which bears the signature of a company representative with authority to bind the company.
+The letter will include the names of the individuals authorized to negotiate with Valero.
 Appropriate material may be attached as appendices to the printed copies.

-F.3 VALERO may request additional data, discussion or presentation in support of responses to this RFP.
-Additionally, VALERO may conduct a survey of any supplier under consideration to confirm or clarify any information provided, or to collect more evidence of managerial, financial and technical abilities.
+F.3 Valero may request supplemental data, discussion or presentation in support of responses to this RFP.
+Additionally, Valero may conduct a survey of any supplier under consideration to confirm or clarify any information provided, or to collect more evidence of managerial, financial and technical abilities.

 II.G Additional Information